Gravity versus astrophysics in black hole images and photon rings: Equatorial emissions and spherically symmetric space-times: Additional parametric explorations

 \subsection{\texorpdfstring{$a_1$}{a1} and \texorpdfstring{$\epsilon$}{e}}

-For small geometric deviations in $\epsilon$ and $a_1$, the width of the first photon ring is not an observable permitting to detect deviations from the Schwarzschild geometry, as can be seen in Figure \hyperref[fig:widths]{C.6}.
-However, for higher values of these same parameters, the width can become a complementary probe to the peak positions, although the latter remains a more robust probe.
-These statements can be visualised in Figures \hyperref[fig:widths]{C.6} and \hyperref[fig:higher]{C.7} where we represent the two extreme positive values allowed by conditions \eqref{eq:7}, namely $a_1|_{\,\epsilon=0}=1$ and $\epsilon\,|_{\,a_1=0}=0.5$.
+For small geometric deviations in $\epsilon$ and $a_1$, the width of the first photon ring is not an observable that permits detection of deviations from the Schwarzschild geometry, as can be seen in Figure \hyperref[fig:widths]{C.6}.
+However, for higher values of these same parameters, the width can become a complementary probe to the peak positions, although the latter remain a more robust probe.
+These statements can be visualised in Figures \hyperref[fig:widths]{C.6} and \hyperref[fig:higher]{C.7} where we represented the two extreme positive values allowed by conditions \eqref{eq:7}, namely $a_1|_{\,\epsilon=0}=1$ and $\epsilon\,|_{\,a_1=0}=0.5$.
 As already discussed in the main text, larger deviations require less stringent $M/D$ precisions to be observed.
-We remark also that these extreme deviations lead to more striking differences in the extent, but not the shape, of the bands which is a feature linked to the size of the corresponding lensing bands, which, despite not being observable, must contain the photon rings entirely \citep{cardenas2024lensing}.\\ Even for extreme RZ parametric deviations, the astrophysical-driven degeneracy on the image asymmetry and images size ratios introduced in Section \hyperref[sec:relative]{8.2} is never broken.
-Thus, relative measurements can never be used to distinguish a Schwarzschild black hole from a Rezzolla-Zhidenko spacetime.
+We remark also that these extreme deviations lead to more striking differences in the extent, but not the shape, of the bands.
+This is a feature linked to the size of the corresponding lensing bands, which, despite not being observable, must contain the photon rings entirely \citep{cardenas2024lensing}.\\ Even for extreme RZ parametric deviations, the astrophysical-driven degeneracy on the image asymmetry and images size ratios introduced in Section \hyperref[sec:relative]{8.2} is never broken.
+Thus, relative measurements can never be used to distinguish a Schwarzschild black hole from a RZ space-time.

 \end{appendix}